-CSX quarterly profit beats expectations; sees full-year growth
+CSX profit beats expectations but shares fall after-hours

-DETROIT (Reuters) - CSX Corp (CSX.O), the third-largest U.S. railroad operator, reported a better-than-expected rise in quarterly net profit on Tuesday as coal shipments helped drive revenue growth.
+DETROIT (Reuters) - CSX Corp (CSX.O), the third-largest U.S. railroad operator, posted a better-than-expected rise in quarterly net profit on Tuesday, helped by improved coal shipments, and the company also announced a $500 million increase to its share repurchase program.

-The company also said it expects full-year profitability to increase.
-It authorized an additional $500 million for its share repurchase program and said it was evaluating its strategy for distributing cash to shareholders.
+But shares fell 3.4 percent after-hours as the company's projection for full-year profit growth fell short of analyst expectations.
+CSX also said it was evaluating its strategy for distributing cash to shareholders, which one analyst said was a possible sign the railroad will dish out less cash to investors.

-The Jacksonville, Florida-based railroad said revenue rose 8 percent in the quarter, based on growth across nearly all of its freight markets.
+The Jacksonville, Florida-based railroad said second-quarter revenue rose 8 percent, on growth across nearly all of its freight markets.
 Coal revenue jumped 27 percent.

+Freight volumes at the railroad rose 2 percent versus the year-earlier quarter.

 Coal has made something of a comeback this year, after precipitous declines over the previous two years as utilities switched to burning cheaper natural gas and unseasonable weather kept coal inventories high.

+Chief Executive Hunter Harrison said the railroad was working to streamline resources and better use assets.
+Harrison, who previously held the CEO posts at Canadian Pacific Railway Ltd (CP.TO) and Canadian National Railway Co (CNR.TO), joined in March amid high hopes by shareholders for dramatic profit growth.

+"Although there still remains a lot to be done, we are confident that these initiatives will drive improved customer service, greater resource efficiency and superior shareholder value," Harrison said in a statement.

-CSX posted second-quarter net income of $510 million or 55 cents per share, up from $445 million or 47 cents per share a year earlier.
+For the most recent quarter, CSX posted net income of $510 million or 55 cents per share, up from $445 million or 47 cents per share a year earlier.
 Excluding one-time items, CSX reported earnings per share of 64 cents.

 On that basis, Wall Street analysts had expected CSX to post second-quarter earnings of 59 cents per share.

-The company's results included a $122 million restructuring charge.
+The company's results included a $122 million restructuring charge related to the company's decision to lay off close to 1,000 managers in the first and second quarters.

 Including the charge, CSX posted an operating ratio - or operating expenses as a percentage of revenue, a key rail metric for Wall Street - of 67.4 percent, an improvement over the same period in 2016 of 68.9 percent.